martinfrances107/adventOfCode2023/README.md

 ##  State of the Art Tooling.

-"dhat" etc to profile the solutions
+"dhat" Criterion etc to profile the solutions

 ## Notes